• Skip to main content

-I believe therapy should be accessible.
+I also recognize that that is a number that many people cannot afford on a weekly basis.
+I strongly with all my heart believe therapy should be accessible.
 My practice is structured to allow me to take a number of sliding-scale clients.
 Before we begin our work, we will discuss the fee that is reasonable based on your financial circumstances.

 Insurance

-I am able to accept some insurance plans, including Aetna, Cigna, and a few others.
-If we jump through some hoops together, it’s possible that I can work with you under a Kaiser plan.
+I am able to accept Aetna, Cigna, and a few others.
+If we jump through some hoops together, it’s possible that I can work with you under a Kaiser NorCal plan as long as it’s not a Medicare/Medi-Cal plan, and only in Kaiser’s NorCal region.

 Pay out of Pocket